The WSIB has the authority to determine who is a worker or an independent operator under the Workplace Safety and Insurance Act, 1997 (WSIA).

 Other applicable criteria

 To determine what other applicable criteria suggest about the status of the person, decision-makers consider the paired statements that follow.
-None of these statements, on its own, leads to the determination of status.
-Before making a determination, decision-makers must consider each statement in reference to all other features of the work relationship.
+None of these statements, on their own, leads to the determination of status.
+Before making a determination, decision-makers must consider each statement in reference to all other features of the working relationship.

 |Continuing need for type of service||